one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab03-Configuring-Azure-AD-Connect-with-AD-DS.md

 7. On the Select Groups dialog window, type **Enterprise Admins**, click **Check Names**, and then click **OK**.
 Click **OK** once the operation is completed successfully.

    > **Note:** This account will be used during the host pool creation process for joining the hosts to the domain.
-Granting Domain Admin permissions will simplify the lab.
+Granting Enterprise  Admin permissions will simplify the lab.
 However, any Active Directory account that has the following permissions will suffice.
 This can be done using [Active Directory Delegate Control.](https://danielengberg.com/domain-join-permissions-delegate-active-directory/)

  ---

 ## Exercise 4 - Configuring Azure AD Connect

-1. Return to the desktop of your domain Controller and double-click on **Azure AD Connect**.
+1. Switch to the desktop of your domain Controller and double-click on **Azure AD Connect**.
 On the Welcome to Azure AD Connect screen select **I agree** then **Continue**.
 2. Review the screen and select **Use express settings**.
 3. On the **Connect to Azure AD** screen enter the following and then click **Next** and then confirm the credential are validated.
    * USERNAME: `AzureADAdmin@<yourAzureADdomainname>.onmicrosoft.com`